Trump bashes Democratic rivals during pre-Super Bowl show

 The interview aired just days before Trump was set to deliver a State of the Union address that aides say will offer an optimistic message to a divided nation.

-Trump was golfing and mingling with guests at his dues-paying Mar-a-Lago club.
+Trump spent his weekend golfing and mingling with guests at his dues-paying Mar-a-Lago club.
 On Saturday night, he appeared at an event there hosted by the “Trumpettes” fan club.
-He praised singer Lee Greenwood, whose song “God Bless the USA” is played every time Trump takes the stage at his rallies.
-Also in attendance were actor Stephen Baldwin and Trump’s eldest son, Donald Trump Jr.

-The president was expected to host his annual Super Bowl watch party before returning to Washington late Sunday.
+And on Sunday he attended an annual Super Bowl watch party at one of his Florida golf courses, where he and first lady Melania Trump were welcomed by a performance from a local college marching band and cheerleaders.